ngpatil/word-association/README.md

 # Word Association Program (WAP)
-Program to let users do an abstract word association exercise within a time limit.
-The executable will produce a txt file with the results of the exercise.
+### Program to let users do an abstract word association exercise within a time limit.=

+## Instructions
+Download and run WAP.jar.
+This should only be done with the help of a WAP administrator.